juanelprogrammer/juanelprogrammer/README.md

 mostly selftaught passionate  ~~fullstack?~~ backend developer

-cant live without shortcuts

->I develop creative solutions to boring stuff, specially tools for e-commerce sellers. currently working on an app to automate prices based on demand linking Mercado Libre, Tienda Nube and ERPs.
+I develop creative solutions to boring stuff, specially tools for e-commerce sellers. currently working freelance on an app to automate prices based on demand linking Mercado Libre, Tienda Nube and ERPs.
 Hopefully public release soon!

+### *cant live without shortcuts*

 always looking for new technologies to learn. right now im into Go, if mercadolibre uses it, **im definitely learning it**.